 - Site Assistance; we are confident that our impressive selection of sites will suit your location needs

 Dennis is considered the "Heart of Cape Cod", and is blessed with beautiful beaches, rivers, ponds, hiking and biking trails, and bucolic vistas.
-Framed by Nantucket Sound and Cape Cod Bay, Dennis is comprised of five distinct villages: Dennis Village, East Dennis, South Dennis, Dennisport and West Dennis.
-The arts and culture environment is prominent and world renowned and includes the famed Cape Playhouse, Cape Cod Museum of Art and the beautiful Cape Cinema.
-The Cape Playhouse is the oldest summer theater in America and has attracted top Hollywood and Broadway talent such as Julie Harris, Humphrey Bogart, Betty Davis, Art Carney, Hume Cronym and others.
+Framed by Nantucket Sound and Cape Cod Bay, Dennis is comprised of five distinct villages: Dennis Village, East Dennis, South Dennis, Dennisport, and West Dennis.
+The arts and culture environment is prominent and world-renowned and includes the famed Cape Playhouse, Cape Cod Museum of Art, and the beautiful Cape Cinema.
+The Cape Playhouse is the oldest summer theater in America and has attracted top Hollywood and Broadway talents such as Julie Harris, Humphrey Bogart, Betty Davis, Art Carney, Hume Cronyn, and others.

 The Town's coastal climate tends to be more moderate than inland locations with extreme heat or cold being rare.
 In the winter, the first freezing temperatures usually occur in early December, but the temperature is modified considerably by the nearness of the relatively warm ocean.
 Colder weather usually fades out by early March.
 Although it can get quite warm in the summer, the hot afternoons frequently are tempered by the ocean breezes from the waters surrounding Dennis.
 September and October are simply glorious.

-In his lifetime Kent did only five murals of which three are still in existence: two for government buildings in Washington (the post office and the marine bureau of fisheries) and the one in the Cape Cinema in Dennis.
-The Cape Cinema would be the perfect theater to premier your film, especially one that was made in Dennis!
+In his lifetime Kent did only five murals of which three are still in existence: two for government buildings in Washington (the post office and the Marine Bureau of Fisheries) and the one in the Cape Cinema in Dennis.
+The Cape Cinema would be the perfect theater to premiere your film, especially one that was made in Dennis!

-For other amenities, attractions and resources, please contact the Dennis Chamber of Commerce.
+For other amenities, attractions, and resources, please get in touch with the Dennis Chamber of Commerce.

-Film production permits for the Town of Dennis are currently issued with a $200.00 fee.
-Authorization is granted by the Dennis Board of Selectmen, after review of completed permit application.
+Film production permits for the Town of Dennis are currently issued with a $200 fee.
+Authorization is granted by the Dennis Select Board, after review of the completed Permit Application (PDF).

 Permits will not be issued with less than 48 hours notice for any film production.
-It is advisable to provide at least two (2) weeks notice when the request includes closing a street or any public way.
-The Dennis Board of Selectmen may require production companies to hire police details to ensure public safety, traffic and spectator control.
+It is advisable to provide at least two weeks' notice when the request includes closing a street or any public way.
+The Dennis Select Board may require production companies to hire police details to ensure public safety, traffic, and spectator control.

-If production requires filming on the waters of Dennis, the Town of Dennis Harbormaster must be notified in writing for a request to film, detailing the activity and timeframe.
-This request must be received at least two (2) weeks prior to filming.
+If production requires filming on the waters of Dennis, the Town of Dennis Harbormaster must be notified in writing of a request to film, detailing the activity and timeframe.
+This request must be received at least two weeks before filming.

-For access to any facilities, roads, parks, or other potential locations which are owned or controlled by the Commonwealth of Massachusetts, inquiries should be made directly to the Massachusetts Film Office Film Office.
-This would include use of state roads and bridges within Barnstable County (Commonwealth of Massachusetts State Highway Office) and public safety (Massachusetts State Police).
-Contact the Massachusetts Film Office at 617-423-1155 (phone), 617-423-1158 (fax) or email email@example.com.
+For access to any facilities, roads, parks, or other potential locations that are owned or controlled by the Commonwealth of Massachusetts, inquiries should be made directly to the Massachusetts Film Office.
+This would include the use of state roads and bridges within Barnstable County (Commonwealth of Massachusetts State Highway Office) and public safety (Massachusetts State Police).
+Email the Massachusetts Film Office, call 617-423-1155, or send a fax to 617-423-1158.

-Attach additional pages if necessary and submit application to:
+Download the Town of Dennis Permit (PDF).
+Attach additional pages if necessary and submit an application to:

 Town of Dennis Selectmen's Office